goldrieve/goldrieve.github.io/aboutme.md

 cover-img: /assets/img/IMG_3974.png
 ---

-I'm a postdoctoral researcher in the Matthews lab.
-I have just finished a PhD at The University of Edinburgh in [Hosts, Pathogens and Global Health (HPGH)](https://www.ed.ac.uk/edinburgh-infectious-diseases/teaching/phd-programmes/hosts-pathogens-global-health).
+I'm a postdoctoral researcher in the Matthews lab working at the interface of bioinformatics and molecular biology.